 - Identification – 1/5 – Despite being very easy to find, the blusher is not a beginners mushroom – never munch on a hunch!
 Identification for the table requires close observation.
-Key features of bulbous base, white ring on stipe, white gills, brown cap with white scales are not enough to be sure you have a blusher.
-A tendency for its white flesh to bruise pinkish-red when damaged should support your identification.
-Be sure you do not have a Panther Cap (amanita pantherina) which does not have a grooved ring and does have a distinct rim (like an acorn cup) on its volva/base.
-The margin (cap edge) of blushers tend to be striated (finely grooved), while the panther cap has a smooth margin.
+Key features include a bulbous base, white ring on stipe, white gills that do not touch the stipe (free), and brown cap with white scales, but these are not enough to be sure you have a blusher.
+A tendency for its white flesh to bruise pinkish-red when damaged (it is loved by insect larvae so damage is common) should support your identification.
+Be sure you do not have a Panther Cap (Amanita pantherina) which has an ungrooved ring on the stipe, and a distinct rim (like an acorn cup) on its volva/base.
+The margin (cap edge) of blushers tend to be smooth, while the panther cap usually has fine striations.
 The cap of the panther cap tends to be more reliably deep brown, though cap colour in all fungi, and especially amanitas, can change rapidly according to weather condition and age.
 Despite being very easy to find, the blusher is not a beginners mushroom – never munch on a hunch!

 - Distribution – 5/5 – Very common indeed